stfc/PSyclone/doc/developers.rst

 transformations
 ===============

-It should come as no surprise that the transformations module holds the various transformation classes that may be used to modify the Schedule of an Invoke and/or the kernels called from within it.
+As one might expect, the transformations module holds the various transformation classes that may be used to modify the Schedule of an Invoke and/or the kernels called from within it.

 Kernel Transformations
 ----------------------